 #2.
 Place your Ugg boots on the floor and use your body weight to slip into the boots

 Most everyday boots have pull tabs to help pull them onto your feet.
 However, not all Ugg boots have these tags.
-For example, our men’s double-face sheepskin boots are minimalistic, so they have no pull tags.
+For example, our Australian Shepherd Sheepskin Wool Short Classic Boots, so they have no pull tags.

 The trick to putting on Ugg boots?